The multiple holomorph of split metacyclic $p$-groups: Abstract

 \section{Abstract}

 Given any group $G$, the normalizer $\mathrm{Hol}(G)$ of the subgroup of left translations in the group of all permutations on $G$ is called the holomorph, and the normalizer $\mathrm{NHol}(G)$ of $\mathrm{Hol}(G)$ in turn is called the multiple holomorph.
 The quotient $T(G) = \mathrm{NHol}(G)/\mathrm{Hol}(G)$ has been computed for various families of groups $G$ in the literature.
 In this paper, we shall supplement the existing results by considering finite split metacyclic $p$-groups $G $ with $p$ an odd prime.
-We are able to give a closed formula for the order of $T(G)$ when $G$ satisfies some mild conditions.
-Our work gives a new family of groups $G$ for which $T(G)$ is not a $2$-group.
+Our work gives new examples of groups $G$ for which $T(G)$ is not a $2$-group.